G.D.F.R.

 "G.D.F.R." (abbreviation for Goin' Down For Real) is a song by American rapper Flo Rida featuring American rapper Sage the Gemini and American music producer and DJ Lookas from the former's EP My House (2015).
-It was released as the album's lead single on August 21, 2014, in the United States.
+It was released as the album's lead single on October 21, 2014, in the United States.
 The song was written by Flo Rida, Sage the Gemini and P-Lo and produced by DJ Frank E and Andrew Cedar with co-production from Lookas and Miles Beard.

 The song peaked at number eight on the Billboard Hot 100 in April 2015, making it Flo Rida's tenth top ten single on the chart, selling over one million copies domestically.
 Outside of the United States, "G.D.F.R." peaked within the top ten of the charts in nine countries, including Denmark, Germany, Norway, and the United Kingdom.

 Composition

 The song uses instrumental samples from Lookas' remix of "Low Rider" by War, namely in its hook.
-Some listeners incorrectly believe that the song is played with an oboe, however, the song is played with a saxophone by Clay Pritchard.
+Some listeners incorrectly believe that the song is played with an oboe, however, the song is played with an alto saxophone by Charles Miller.
 Flo Rida has stated that he shortened the title to G.D.F.R. to remind the listener of graffiti.
 Sheet music shows the key of G minor, with a tempo of 146 beats per minute.